demisto/content/Packs/Maltiverse/README.md

 ## Known Limitations
 ---
-When not creating an Maltiverse account there is a limit of 20 API calls per day.
+- When not creating an Maltiverse account there is a limit of 20 API calls per day.
   A free account grants 100 API calls per day.
   Please see https://maltiverse.com/plans for more information about the different plans.
+- URL command: When running the !url command, an URL may be followed by a '/' at the end.
+Maltiverse requires this '/' but it might cause the indicator to not show in the war room.

 ## Troubleshooting
 ---